HiteshKhatri02/myapp-demo/README.md

 #Screenshots, Flow and Code Snippet <br/>
 ## Splash Screen

-As need not to process any work in splash except fetching user id from shared preference so I did not use handler for delay the next for 1 second.
+As in the project there is no need not to process any work in splash except fetching user id from shared preference so I did not use handler for delay the next for 1 second.

 For that purpose I just made a drawable and set that drawable in *android:windowBackground* through styles by following this approach